Fishnfly/fishnfly.github.io/_drafts/spain-field-notes.md

 People move briskly; coats pulled close; conversation held tight against the chill.
 The weather suits the city — it reveals its lines without distraction.

-You slip through narrow streets where the morning settles in quiet pockets of shadow.
-Ceramic façades glow faintly against the overcast light, small mosaics of color in a subdued palette.
-At **Horchatería Santa Catalina**, the horchata is a soft comfort — cool, sweet, steady — a pause shaped for days like this.
+A few streets away, you turn toward something more baroque than the weather allows:
+the **Palacio del Marqués de Dos Aguas** — home of the **National Ceramics Museum**.
+Its alabaster façade rises like a theatrical gesture carved from cloudlight:
+rivers flowing in stone, the Virgin poised above the doorway,
+a palace that seems less built than conjured.

+Inside, the rooms unfold in shimmering textures.
+Rococo salons, frescoed ceilings, mirrors that multiply the dim daylight.
+You move through them quietly, feeling not like a visitor but like someone crossing into a different century.

+The ceramics — from medieval tiles to luminous Valencian glazes, from Mudéjar patterns to Picasso’s clean experimental lines —
+don’t sit behind glass so much as **hum** beneath it.
+Clay remembering hands.
+Color remembering fire.
+Objects carrying the afterglow of the kilns that shaped them.
+A museum, yes — but also an archive of touch.

+Leaving the palace, you slip back into the city’s grey mood.
+The day holds steady, cold at the edges.

-In **Plaza de la Reina** and **Plaza de la Virgen**, the air feels expectant.
+Through the old quarter, the streets narrow again before spilling into **Plaza de la Reina** and **Plaza de la Virgen**,
-The cathedral tower seems to listen inward rather than reach upward.
-Pigeons huddle on ledges.
-Even the bells seem heavier in this atmosphere.
+both subdued, the cathedral tower listening inward beneath the heavy sky.
+You feel the city’s rhythm shift here — slower, quieter, weather‑softened.

 You enter **Turia Park**, the old riverbed turned green corridor.
 Today it feels contemplative.
 No children running.
-No cyclists cutting arcs through the trees.
+No cyclists carving arcs beneath the bridges.
 Just the hush of damp pathways and the metallic scent of pending rain.

-Ahead, the **City of Arts and Sciences** rises in pale, bone‑white curves — structures shaped like the future set against a storm-colored sky.
+Ahead, the **City of Arts and Sciences** rises in pale, bone‑white curves —
-The buildings reflect the cold light, as if glazed by the coming weather.
+shapes that look almost extraterrestrial under the storm‑colored sky.
-Even here, the city seems to wait.
+Even the future feels muted today.

-Evening gathers at the **Torres de Serranos**, the stones darkening as the clouds thicken, the air turning colder.
+Evening gathers at **Torres de Serranos**,
+stone darkening as clouds thicken,
-You feel on the edge of rain — the city holding its breath before the sky opens.
+the city holding its breath before the sky breaks open.

 **Overnight:** **Valencia**